wagner-science/A1_QGIS_Model_Builder/assignment1_part2.md

 The original repository [fossgis2021/A1\_QGIS\_Model\_Builder](https://github.com/fossgis2021/A1_QGIS_Model_Builder) now contains a new file called _assignment1\_part2.md_.
 In order to add this new file to your forked repository, you need to execute the following steps.

-0. Show the URLs of remote repositories (i.e. on GitHub) which are connected to your local repository.
+1. Show the URLs of remote repositories (e.g. on GitHub) which are connected to your local repository.

 ```
 $ cd A1_QGIS_Model_Builder
 $ git remote -v
 ```

-1. Add the URL of the original repository as *upstream* to your forked repository.
+2. Add the URL of the original repository as *upstream* to your forked repository.

 ```
 $ git remote add upstream https://github.com/fossgis2021/A1_QGIS_Model_Builder.git
 ```

-2. Pull updates (latests commits) from the upstream repository to your local repository.
+3. Pull updates (latests commits) from the upstream repository to your local repository.

 ```
 $ git pull upstream main